 To learn more about opportunities as a Phi Theta Kappa Member check-out the links below:

-The international honor society, Phi Theta Kappa, selected Wilmington College to its 2021 Honor Roll featuring America’s top four-year colleges and universities for creating programs and pathways that are especially effective for transfer students.
+The international honor society, Phi Theta Kappa, selected Wilmington College to its 2022 Honor Roll.
+It features America’s top four-year colleges and universities for creating programs and pathways that are especially effective for transfer students.

-This marks the fourth consecutive year WC received this honor, which distinguishes the top 25 percent of the nation’s colleges that earned the highest “transfer friendliness ratings.”
-The College is among six institutions in Ohio to garner this year’s honor.
+This marks the fifth consecutive year WC received this honor, which distinguishes the top 25 percent of the nation’s colleges that earned the highest “transfer friendliness ratings.”
+The College is among select institutions in Ohio to garner this year’s honor.

-Dennis Kelly, senior vice president/chief enrollment officer, praised Miller’s leadership of the collaborative efforts across the College resulting in the program’s success in building and maintaining external partnerships with a growing number of two-year institutions.
+Dennis Kelly, senior vice president/chief enrollment officer, was inducted this year as an honorary member of PTK for his longtime association with creating pathways for transfer students’ success.
+He praised Cukovecki’s leadership of the collaborative efforts across the College resulting in the program’s work in building and maintaining external partnerships with a growing number of two-year institutions.

 Phi Theta Kappa lauded the College’s “excellence and success” in providing a program of accommodating transfer students from two-year institutions.
 It evaluated such areas as scholarships and financial aid, admission outreach, student support services and student engagement opportunities.